Have you ever been cleaning out your cabinets and found an old tub of Creatine and asked yourself, does Creatine expire?

 However, studies have shown that a powdered form lasts much longer as long as you store it in a dry place at room temperature or colder.

-When stored adequately, powdered supplements could last up to a year after there expiration date.
+When stored adequately, powdered supplements could last up to a year after expiration.

 How Different Types Of Creatine Expire

-Here is how to store each type of creatine and what to look for if they have already expired.
+Here is how to store each type of Creatine and what to look for if they have expired.

 - A bad aroma

-Liquid creatine- doesn’t have as long of a shelf life as a powder and should be kept in a refrigerator where the cooler temperature will make it last longer.
+Liquid Creatine- This doesn’t have as long shelf life as a powder and should be kept in a refrigerator where the cooler temperature will make it last longer.

 - Turns a yellowish color